UK: Global Public Health - London

 During the COVID-19 pandemic, participation in study away and abroad involves real and potential personal, financial, and academic risk.
 The CDC advises that you should delay travel until you are vaccinated.
 Note that entry to some countries and participation in local program and free-time activities, including in the U.S., may be severely restricted or potentially unavailable to unvaccinated individuals.
 Unvaccinated travelers should additionally expect to incur extra expenses and onsite logistical challenges due to onsite testing requirements.
 For further information, contact email@example.com.

 To make this experience as safe as possible, and maximize student exposure to London's rich cultural & social life, students will stay in shared rooms at a hotel in the heart of London, located within a short walk of the world famous British Museum and various theaters.
 Breakfast is included each morning.

-This program is not scheduled to run in 2022.
+This program is next scheduled to run in 2024.
 Please monitor webpage for updates.

 Students register for 5 credits of undergraduate or graduate credit.